 You may have guessed it already, but it’s time to start applying for jobs!
 Search for entry-level programming jobs that are related to the languages that you have learned and the type of programming that you want to do.
 Send your resume and any other information that the potential employers want, and cross your fingers while you wait for a reply.

 Even if you don’t hear back from any job applications for a while, the simple act of applying is good practice.
+A big part of how to become a programmer is learning how to present your skills to the employers.
 In the same way, don’t expect to land a job from your first interview.
 If you haven’t interviewed for a serious job before, you will probably be nervous and you might make mistakes.
 Consider your first few interviews practice.
 Keep on applying, and you will eventually get offered your first job as a professional programmer!

 In the meantime, consider taking freelance jobs to keep honing your skills and to make sure that your programming skills don’t get rusty.